Pixel Buds: Features

-The distinguishing feature of Pixel Buds is their inclusion of the Google Assistant, a smart voice assistant.
+The distinguishing feature of Pixel Buds is their integration with the Google Assistant, a smart voice assistant.
 This allows the earbuds to translate conversations in real-time, among other standard features such as web search and media connectivity.
 It supports translation of 40 different languages.
 Based on the October 2017 demonstration, early coverage compared the Pixel Buds' translation capabilities to that of the fictional Babel fish from The Hitchhiker's Guide to the Galaxy by Douglas Adams; however, in a review for Wired, James Temperton called the feature as released "a bit of a con", as the Pixel Buds merely provided a microphone and speaker for transcription and machine translation powered by Google Translate running on a smartphone: "to speak English to a German who then replies in German that's translated into English you will need: two Google Pixel 2 phones and two Google Pixel Buds headsets.
 And even then you'll likely spend most of the conversation staring awkwardly into middle-distance while Assistant tries to work out what the hell is going on.
 Long rant cut short: you don't actually need the Pixel Buds to do this, they're an entirely pointless accessory."

 The surface of the right earbud is touch-sensitive: a tap will play or pause audio, swiping forward or backward will raise or lower the volume, respectively, and tapping and holding will bring up the Google Assistant prompt.
 Double-tapping will read a notification aloud.
 Triple-Tapping will connect/disconnect the Pixel Buds from their source.
 The Pixel Buds do not have ear-sensing features, so audio playback does not automatically pause and the touch-sensitive surface remains active after the earbuds are removed; the surface is deactivated once the earbuds are seated properly in the charging case.

 The Pixel Buds also introduced a "fast pair" feature to Android; with a smartphone that runs Android 6.0 (Marshmallow) or higher with the Bluetooth radio active, opening the lid of the case will bring up a notification prompting the user to pair the earbuds with the phone.
 The button of the case also can be used to pair the Pixel Buds manually as needed.

-Criticism
+Reception

 Reception of the Pixel Buds was mostly negative, with much of the criticism aimed towards its storage case and the awkward steps required to seat the earbuds and wind the cord properly.
 Google's support page tells the user to "press down to make sure the charging pins are firmly in place", despite the presence of magnets to help align and retain the Pixel Buds in their storage case.

 In 2018, Google announced "Google Translate is available on all Assistant-optimized headphones and Android phones."
 By opening the service to more devices, researcher Matic Horvat hypothesized that Google was seeking more inputs to train its neural network for real-time, natural-language speech recognition.